BasedLukas/BasedLukas.github.io/source/pitch/index.md

 ## Our Users and Revenue Model

-Our target customers fall into two groups.
-1) Companies building AI agents and AI-powered software, including:
+Our target customers are companies building AI agents and AI-powered software, including:
 - Code assistants (GitHub Copilot, Cursor, Tabnine, Codeium)
 - AI-powered development platforms (Replit, Lovable)
 - Internal developer tooling teams

-We will charge these companies a fee to access our database.
+We will charge these companies a fee to access our database via API for enterprise usage, while making it free for individual developers to increase adoption.

-2) Saas providers.
-- Payments, hosted databases and other SaaS providers want their products to be easier to use.
-- We will work with them to include up to date versions of their documentation in our service.

-We will charge these companies a fee for creating custom integrations that work well with their products.

-We are actively validating these assumptions by reaching out to potential customers for feedback
+We are currently reaching out to these companies in order to validate our thesis.

 <hr style="height: 4px; background-color: black; border: none;">